 I’m the weeping crow*.
+(I guess that would be spyrjandi kráka in Old Norse?)
 I practice a syncretic religion based on the cultures of my ancient European ancestors.
 It involves animism, polytheism, witchcraft, ancestor veneration, and nature worship.
+I’m also Buddhist, which comes up.

 I worship a “pantheon” of 15 Deities, and though I have some Gods I am particularly close to, I am not dedicated to any one patron Deity.
 (I’m not going to list Them here for now, but I’m sure I’ll be discussing Them individually as I describe my devotional practice.)